Completed June 2017

 Consensus recommendations were developed by agricultural leaders over a series of four meetings facilitated by Environmental Initiative between September and December 2016.

-A final recommended framework has been presented to Governor Dayton for consideration and possible inclusion in the Governor’s 2017 legislative package.
+A final recommended framework was presented to Governor Dayton for consideration and possible inclusion in the Governor’s 2017 legislative package.

 Frequently Asked Questions